 |Basic Information||Guinea-Bissau is located on the west coast of Africa.
-With a land area of 36,000 square kilometres and a sea area of 8,120 square kilometers, it has 88 islands and a population of approximately 1.9 million.
+With a land area of 36,000 square kilometres and a sea area of 8,120 square kilometers, it has 88 islands and a population of approximately 2.0 million.
 The capital, Bissau, is the largest city as well as an independent autonomous region.
 It is also the national political, economic, and cultural centre.|

 The moderate natural resources of Guinea-Bissau allow the country to operate farming, animal husbandry and fisheries.
 Its market threshold is friendly to foreign investors.
-The country has ample labour froce and apparent cost competitiveness; primary products in Guinea-Bissau are cheap and low-end industries are welcome.
+The country has ample labour force and apparent cost competitiveness; primary products in Guinea-Bissau are cheap and low-end industries are welcome.
 The Guinea-Bissau government’s policy agenda is dedicated to poverty reduction plans, power construction, port projects, telecommunication networks, fishery facilities, road construction, aviation facilities and tourism development, etc.

-Guinea-Bissau is a typical agricultural country.
-80% of the country’s population make a living through agriculture.
-Its main crops are rice, cashews, palms, cassava, peanuts.
-Fisheries and forestry are also important local resources, and forestry exports are mainly used for building materials and furniture.
-Secondly, the service industry also accounts for a considerable portion of the local economy, mainly in trading and catering services.
+The service industry also accounts for a considerable portion of the local economy, mainly in trading and catering services.
 The industrial foundation is relatively weak, and mining resources have not been effectively developed.